dhananjaymallanna/MyBook/_chapters/003-system-design/001-apprach-for-design.md

             - Neo4j
         - In-memory DB
           - Products
+          - Time-series DB
+          - Search DB
             - Redis
               - Key features
                 - Key-value stores implemented in memory (Redis a bit more feature rich)
                 - Uses hashmap under the hood
                 - Good for caches, certain essential app feature
-              - Useful for data that needs to be written and retrieved extremely, memory is expensive so good for small datasets
+                - Useful for data that needs to be written and retrieved
+                - extremely, memory is expensive so good for small datasets
             - Amazon MemoryDB
             - Memcached
-        - Time-series DB
-        - Search DB

     - Trade-off
       - Measures
         - What type of data are we going to be storing?